Documentation

 InfluxDB is a schema-on-write database.
 You can start writing data and InfluxDB creates the logical database, tables, and their schemas on the fly.
 After a schema is created, InfluxDB validates future write requests against it before accepting the data.
 Subsequent requests can add new fields on-the-fly, but can’t add new tags.

-InfluxDB 3 Core is optimized for recent data, but accepts writes from any time period.
-It persists that data in Parquet files for access by third-party systems for longer term historical analysis and queries.
-If you require longer historical queries with a compactor that optimizes data organization, consider using InfluxDB 3 Enterprise.
+InfluxDB 3 Core is optimized for recent data but accepts writes from any time period.
+The system persists data to Parquet files for historical analysis with InfluxDB 3 Enterprise or third-party tools.
+For extended historical queries and optimized data organization, consider using InfluxDB 3 Enterprise.

 • Tags in a table (measurement) are immutable